 The New York Times has an interactive graphic called Sea Ice in Retreat.
 It focuses on what is going on in the Arctic.

 BBC Climate Change: Bloom is an animated, and accessible feature that lets the user view and choose many different actions that can be taken individually to reduce global climate change.
-It won a Webby Award this year.
+It won a Webby Award year.

 The Denver Post has an exceptional series of photos called Melting Ice: Glaciers and Ice Shelves.
 It very vividly shows the change in size of various glaciers because of global warming.